Answered By: Robert Sebek Last Updated: Dec 10, 2019 Views: 2084

-You can either use Off Campus Sign In or the campus's VPN to access library resource remotely.
+You can either Access the Library Resources Off Campus or use the campus's VPN to access library resource remotely.

 Once you have authenticated, your browser will be redirected through an on-campus computer, making it appear you are on campus and thus part of the Virginia Tech community.
 There's no need to login in advance; as long as you use links on the library website, if a resource requires authentication, you'll see the usual login screen.